Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Introduction

-To this end, we aim to predict the occurrence of crimes in each region by addressing the challenges in: (1) modeling the spatiotemporal effect; (2) expressively fusing multi-view information; and (3) providing interpretability on the causes of different crime types across regions.
-To address these challenges, we propose a novel framework - \textbf{\underline{S}}patial-\textbf{\underline{T}}emporal \textbf{\underline{M}}etapath guided \textbf{\underline{E}}xplainable \textbf{\underline{C}}rime prediction (\textbf{STMEC}).
-Different from existing graph-based and grid-based crime prediction models \cite{10.1145/3269206.3271793, 8594999, ijgi7080298, 10.1145/3308558.3313730, Wang2020DeepTM} that capture the relationships between regions through either geographical distance or venue-based similarity, STMEC can: (1) encode temporal dynamics and semantic similarity among regions into their representations to improve performance; (2) project multifaceted dimensions of auxiliary data into a heterogeneous graph to capture rich context information; and (3) explicitly model the interactions between regions and features into a distribution-aware path to enhance explainability.
+To this end, we aim to predict the occurrence of crimes in each region by addressing the challenges in: (1) modeling the spatial-temporal effect; (2) expressively fusing multi-view information; and (3) providing interpretability on the causes of different crime types across regions.
+To address these challenges, we propose a novel framework - \textbf{\underline{S}}patial-\textbf{\underline{T}}emporal \textbf{\underline{M}}eta-path guided \textbf{\underline{E}}xplainable \textbf{\underline{C}}rime prediction (\textbf{STMEC}).
+Different from existing graph based and grid based crime prediction models \cite{10.1145/3269206.3271793, 8594999, ijgi7080298, 10.1145/3308558.3313730, Wang2020DeepTM} that capture the relationships between regions through either geographical distance or venue based similarity, STMEC can: (1) encode temporal dynamics and semantic similarity among regions into their representations to improve performance; (2) project multifaceted dimensions of auxiliary data into a heterogeneous graph to capture rich context information; and (3) explicitly model the interactions between regions and features into a distribution-aware path to enhance explainability.